1. Early Computer Security

 - By definition, the part of a system that makes access control decisions is the reference monitor.
 If this is not a well-defined part of the system, you have no hope of security.

 - Showing that a reference monitor correctly implements a security model requires a logical demonstration.
 To do this, the monitor must be small enough to analyze completely (a security kernel).
 Unless the monitor is very small, this requires automated analysis.

 - Proofs of security must still be verified by thorough testing.

 - System security has to be supported through the whole system life cycle, including distribution and maintenance.

 After the B2 exercises, do we now know how to build a "secure" OS?
-We know measures that help; we know things to avoid doing, including security-by-wishful-thinking.
+We know measures that help, including formal methods; we know things to avoid doing, including security-by-wishful-thinking.
 The few worked examples come with lots of qualifications and excuses.

 Chronological list of references

 - [Ware70] Willis Ware, et al, Security Controls for Computer Systems (U): Report of Defense Science Board Task Force on Computer Security, Rand Report R609-1, The RAND Corporation, Santa Monica, CA (Feb.
 1970)

 - [Lampson70] Butler W. Lampson, "Protection", Proceedings of the 5th Princeton Conference on Information Sciences and Systems, 1971. p.
 437

 - [Graham72] G. Scott Graham, Peter Denning, "Protection - Principles and Practice", 1972 Joint Computer Conference.